Looking for Therapy for Children? We Can Help.

 If you are interested in learning more about play therapy or to be sure play therapy is right for your child, please contact our therapists experienced in providing play therapy, Maria Catanzaro, Maria Statkus, or Liz Lattof and we would be happy to provide more resources or to schedule an appointment for you and your child.

-Our staff therapists are currently accepting new clients seeking play therapy at our new Deer Park location.
-We are excited to offer this newly furnished space with dedicated rooms and resources for working with children.
+Our staff therapists are currently accepting new clients seeking play therapy at our Deer Park and Chicago locations.
+We are excited to offer a newly furnished space in Deer Park with dedicated rooms and resources for working with children.
 Please contact a therapist with questions or to schedule an appointment: (847) 438-4222